Arturia-Pendragon-Iris/HorusEye_XRT_Restoration/README.md

 King Abdullah University of Science and Technology, KAUST

-Our manuscript has been accepted in Nature Computational Science.
+Our manuscript has been published in Nature Computational Science at [article](https://www.nature.com/articles/s43588-026-00973-3).
 The original manuscript can be found [here](https://github.com/Arturia-Pendragon-Iris/HorusEye_XRT_Restoration/tree/main/Manuscript).

 ## Installation